bruvellu/cephalic-furrow/3-text/furrow.md

 ## Table 1

-Table: Relative timing differences between developmental events.
-We measured the time after gastrulation (TAG) and the percentage of germ band extension (GBE) at the moment of formation of the cephalic furrow (CF), mitotic domains (MD), and ectopic folds (EFs) in different mutant backgrounds.
-For a more general comparison, we also aggregated the data for mutants where the cephalic furrow is absent (*btd*+*eve*). {#tbl:gbtime}
+Table: Relative timing differences between developmental events in cephalic furrow mutants.
+We measured the time after gastrulation (TAG) and the percentage of germ band extension (GBE) at the moment of formation of the cephalic furrow (CF), mitotic domains (MD), and ectopic folds (EFs).
+For a more general comparison, we also pooled the data for mutants where the cephalic furrow is absent (*btd*+*eve*). {#tbl:gbtime}

 | Stock       | n  | Zygosity | n  | Event | TAG (min) | GBE (%)   |
 | :----       | -: | -------- | -: | ----- | --------- | -------   |